Disappointment as Cheruiyot and Kipsang fail to secure 1,500m podium

-It was a bad day at the office on day five of the World Athletics Championships when Timothy Cheruiyot and Abel Kipsang finished sixth and seventh in the men’s 1,500m final.
+It was a bad day at the office on day five of the World Athletics Championships as Timothy Cheruiyot and Abel Kipsang finished sixth and seventh in the men’s 1,500m final.

 Disappointment as Cheruiyot and Kipsang fail to secure 1,500m podium

-Hours before the race, Kenyans were hopeful that the two would try to emulate Faith Kipyegon’s stunning gold-medal-winning performance witnessed on day four but to no avail.
+Hours before the race, Kenyans had hoped that the two would try to emulate Faith Kipyegon’s stunning gold-medal-winning performance witnessed on day four but those hopes were dashed in the end.

-Cheruiyot went into the race as the defending champion as well as with the Olympic silver medal in his back pocket.
-Kipsang on the other hand, also stepped into the track full of confidence, following his stunning display in the World Indoor Championships where he secured a bronze medal.
+On the one hand, Cheruiyot went into the race as the defending champion as well as an Olympic silver medal in his pocket.
+Kipsang, on the other hand, stepped onto the track full of confidence, following his stunning display at the World Indoor Championships where he secured a bronze medal.

 It was expected to be a tough but exciting race and it sure was.
-The field was dominated by stars; Olympic champion Jakob Ingebrigtsen, Olympic bronze medallist Josh Kerr of Great Britain and fourth-ranked Australian athlete Stewart Mcsweyn.
+The field was dominated by stars: Olympic champion Jakob Ingebrigtsen; Olympic bronze medalist Josh Kerr of Great Britain; and fourth-ranked Australian athlete Stewart Mcsweyn.

 With two laps to go, everything changed and you could feel the tension and excitement at a packed Hayward Field.